EliLillyCo/LillyMol/README_OSX.md

 Please pay special attention to the order of arguments and options when you are running command under Mac
 1. All the command options shall be placed right after the command name.
-2. All the other input information for the command shall be appended to the end of the command after options
+2. All the other input information for the command shall be appended to the end of the command after options.
 Sample:
 fetch_smiles_quick -j -c 1 -C 2 -X notInRecord -Y notInIdentifier record.w structures.sm

 ########################################################################################